 Categories of Licensing

-In order to obtain a licence from the Alcohol and Gaming Commission of Ontario (AGCO), an individual needs to complete a licence application form indicating the licence category(s) required.
+To obtain a licence from the AGCO, an individual needs to complete a licence application indicating the licence category(s) and breed required.
 A licensee who has not renewed their licence for five (5) years or more will be treated as a new licence applicant.

 The following are the applicable licensing categories and their associated requirements:

 Any person owning all or part of a horse that is racing in Ontario must hold a valid AGCO licence.
-To apply for an owner licence, an applicant must have a horse of racing age in Ontario.
-Owners must declare their trainer on their application, (3) continue to register colours (TB/QH Owners only) and (4) include the name(s) of horses they own.
+To apply for an owner licence, an applicant must (1) have a horse of racing age in Ontario, (2) declare their trainer on their application, (3) continue to register colours (TB/QH Owners only) and (4) include the name(s) of horses they own.

 - Assistant trainer